john-shefer/NetHole.3beta/README.md

 ---------------------------------

 ==> Note that on Windows systems, messages are sent by default to
     stdout.
-Also LaBrea is not yet able to detach itself and run as a standalone Windows service.
+Also NetHole is not yet able to detach itself and run as a standalone Windows service.

 ==> The following parameters are specific to Windows systems only: